Putting the Thermajane Base Layers to the Test in St. Augustine

 Disclosure: I received this Thermajane base layer set for free in exchange for an honest review.
 All opinions (and cold-weather drama) are completely my own.

 Originally published March 16, 2023.
-Updated in December 2025 with fresh photos, details, and an honest Thermajane base layer review.
+Updated in December 2025 with fresh details and an honest Thermajane base layer review.